gentilkiwi/kirandomtpm/README.md

 ### Generate random bytes without registering the provider

 In some cases, you don't want (or can't) install the provider.
-No admin rights/ Only want to test the function.
+No admin rights/only want to test the function.
 You can use the argument `noreg` just after the amount of bytes you want to generate on the command line.

 ```
 C:\security\kirandomtpm\x64>tpm_getrandom 20 noreg